KirkAlton-Class7/bahga_box_2.1/README.md

 1. Create a valid security group for your EC2 instance.
 Set up the SG in the same region you will use in the launch_ec2.py template.
 2. Open the template in Visual Studio Code and insert values for the following:
   -AWS_KEY
   -AWS_SECRET
   -EC2_KEY_HANDLE
   -SECGROUP_ID
-  **Note: AMI Ids are unique to each region.
-If you want to change the region or AMI, read this for more information. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html**
 3. Save the template
 4. Open a terminal and navigate to the directory your template is saved to.
 5. Type: python3.13 launch_ec2.py
-   **Note: use python3.12 or your specific version if needed.**
 6. The script should run and your EC2 should launch.
 Confirm in the AWS console.

 **Tear Down Instructions**